sgcjw/CDE4301_website/content/report/final_report.md

 ##### Table 4: Core Technical Requirements for the New PDS

-The 30 A current specification is based on the maximum continuous current draw of the existing PDS—20 A, as measured during the operation of the searchlight according to its datasheet—augmented with a 50% design margin.
+The 30 A transient current specification is based on the maximum transient current of the existing PDS — 24 A, as measured during the operation of the searchlight according to its datasheet — augmented with a 50% design margin.
 This additional margin ensures sufficient headroom to handle transient overloads without compromising system reliability.

 A power consumption chart was also drawn up to verify that the above technical specifications are able to supply enough power which will be attached in the Appendix section.